git-djyk/git-djyk/README.md

 -- tested: NextJS by GitHub Actions to GitHub Pages, but it failed w/ error "process completed with exit code 1". maybe because I still don't have overall and precise knowledge about everything

+- Progress: NextJS + TailwindCSS run on PC NodeJS environment -- things to do: push to GitHub and try to deploy on Vercel, and use Vercel AI on it

 <!---
 git-djyk/git-djyk is a special repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.